hypernormal/git/README.md

 # ghit
-Building a Git client from scratch in Haskell, following the Building Git book as reference
+Building a Git client from scratch in Haskell, following the Building Git book as reference.
+Very much a WIP

 So far only the commands `git init` and `git commit` have been implemented.
 It uses Cabal as the build tool and HSpec as the testing framework.